 Call in advance to verify coverage.
 We will bill in accordance with your plan’s policies.
 If we are not listed as a provider with your Medicaid product, you may be responsible for the balance.

-Workers’ compensation: If a bill is related to treatment for an injury or accident at work, we will file a claim with your employer’s workers’ compensation insurance carrier.
+If a bill is related to treatment for an injury or accident at work, we will file a claim with your employer’s workers’ compensation insurance carrier.
 Get authorization before scheduling services, when possible.
 Claims that are denied may ultimately become your responsibility.

 For your convenience, we accept most forms of payment, including cash and checks, VISA, MasterCard, American Express and Discover credit cards.
 Payment plans can sometimes be arranged in accordance with our policy.

 We will work with you to see if you meet requirements for special financial programs.

 We are in network with more than 350 providers nationwide.
 The insurance providers listed below are the most common carriers.
 Contact us if you do not see your insurance provider listed.

-||Primary Physicians Care
+||Primary Physician Care